swaev/deco2017/README.md

 * __Heuristic Evaluation__, After creating a new iteration - I completed out a heuristic evaluation and reflected on design changes to add in.
 ![heuristic evaluation](src/Images/heuristics-03.png)

+* __Bootstrap__, After conducting some research to see if any plugins could help assist in coding, I found boostrap version 5 to be very similar to my design choices, and vision.
+So i decided to utlise this.
+It was extremely helpful in creating consistent spacing, visuals and elements.

 # Challenges
 * __Editing a card__ I didn't know how to allow a user to edit a card, as I didn't know where the data would be stored.
 After doing some research - most websites said that it would go into the backend, however that is out of the scope here.
 * __Pomodoro__ it was hard to set the custom timings.
 I couldn't work out a simple way to do this and tried to use the modulo method and used maths instead - I know there could be better ways to do this.